IanGlass/Jira-Helper/README.md

 * Throw 3 day old "waiting on customer" tickets back into support
 * Alert for new/unassigned tickets within 1 hour of coming in
 * Flow diagram for app build tickets moving through the workflow
+* Save ticketing statistics by the hour into a local db which will be used for graphing analytics